drpngx/keyboard-doc/README.md

 My regular Keebio Iris CE that I recently converted to a `60%`.
 It still had some baggage from previous iterations.
 Ignore the top row.
 The `DEL` key is baggage from passing the hyper key through xpra that I also backed away from.
 I include here for reference.
+Of note, I have two thumb modifier keys to switch layout.
+There are a lot of mouse movement keys that won't be needed for the Svalboard.
+I switched the layouts for one-handed operation but that wasn't really useful.
+So the natural config is where the most used keys are on the opposite hand.
+Note that I use the function keys in Emacs for buffer navigation so I use them a lot.

 ![Iris CE layout](png-iris-ce-vial-layout-modtap-v4-swapalt.png)